-Name in full and principal business Abbreviation Empower Annuity Insurance Company of America (a life insurance company controlled by Lifeco) Empower Great-West Lifeco Inc. (an international financial services holding company) Lifeco, we, us, or our IGM Financial Inc. (a personal financial services corporation) IGM Investors Group Inc. (a personal financial services corporation) IG Wealth Management Power Corporation of Canada (an international management and holding company that focuses on financial services) Power Power Financial Corporation (an international management and holding company with interests in financial services and asset management wholly owned by Power) Power Financial Putnam Investments, LLC (a holding company controlled by Lifeco with interests in the investment fund industry) Putnam The Canada Life Assurance Company (a life insurance company controlled by Lifeco) Canada Life
+Name in full and principal business Abbreviation Empower Annuity Insurance Company of America (a life insurance company controlled by Lifeco) Empower Great-West Lifeco Inc. (an international financial services holding company) Lifeco, we, us, or our IGM Financial Inc. (a personal financial services corporation) IGM Investors Group Inc. (a personal financial services corporation) IG Wealth Management Power Corporation of Canada (an international management and holding company that focuses on financial services) Power Power Financial Corporation (an international management and holding company with interests in financial services and asset management wholly owned by Power) Power Financial The Canada Life Assurance Company (a life insurance company controlled by Lifeco) Canada Life

-Unless otherwise indicated, all information in this Circular is as at March 8, 2023.
+Unless otherwise indicated, all information in this Circular is as at March 7, 2024.